 When you save pennies, the money can add up fast.
-So our fan Rayhaan asked, how many pennies can fit in the biggest piggybank?
-For one thing, the biggest piggy bank ever was HUGE: built in 2015, it stood 26 feet long, 18 feet tall, and 18 feet wide!
+So you need a piggy bank to hold them.
+The biggest piggy bank ever built stood 26 feet long, 18 feet tall, and 18 feet wide!
 Inside it had 2 floors so kids could climb around.
-If it had been empty, though, this round pig would have held about 4,400 cubic feet.
-Imagine a cube 1 foot wide in each direction, and imagine more than 4,000 of those…then imagine filling each of those with pennies.
-1 cubic foot holds almost 50,000 pennies, so that big pig would hold more than 200 million pennies!
-The question is, how much money is that – and can anyone carry it?
+This round pig could have held about 4,400 cubic feet of pennies.
+Imagine a cube 1 foot wide in each direction, each of which can hold almost 50,000 pennies…and now imagine more than 4,000 cubes.
+How much money is that — and can anyone carry it?

 Wee ones: Find a penny and another coin, like a dime, nickel or quarter.
 What is the same about the two coins?
 What is different?

 Little kids: If you have 6 pennies, what numbers do you say to count them?
 Bonus: A dime is worth 10 pennies.
 If you start with 6 pennies, how many more do you need to make 10?

 Big kids: A cubic foot of pennies weighs 307 pounds!
 How much more than you does that weigh?
 Bonus: How much money is 200 million pennies in dollars?
 (Reminder if needed: A dollar equals 100 pennies.)

 Wee ones: The coins are all circles.
 They are different sizes, though, and the other coins are silver in color, not copper.

 Little kids: 1, 2, 3, 4, 5, 6.
 Bonus: 4 more pennies.